metzgr/eoc/_pages/annual-evaluation-plan.md

 title: Annual Evaluation Plans
 ---

 Annual Evaluation Plans describe the ”significant” evaluations an agency plans to conduct in the fiscal year indicated by the plan.
-Each agency defines how to determine significant evaluations, but most reflect factors such as
+Each agency defines how to determine significant evaluations, but most reflect factors such as:
 <ul>
 <li>the importance of a program or funding stream to the agency mission;</li>
 <li>the size of the program in terms of funding or people served; and</li>